EvansWinner/awesome-line-editors/README.md

 It turns out distraction-free writing is a state of mind, not a tool-set.

-But then I continue to like line editors for another reason, which I can sum up in just two words:
+But then I continue to like line editors for other reasons, one of which I can sum up in just two words:

 #### Thumb typing